davestewart/nuxt-content-assets/README.md

 ---
 ```

-These variables can then be passed to components:
+These values can then be passed to components:

 ```markdown
 ::gallery{:data="images"}
 ::
 ```

-See the [Demo](demo/content/recipes/index.md) for an example.
+See the [Demo](demo/content/recipes/index.md) for a component example.

 ### Images